banrod/unit/README.md

 ## Documentation

 The unit Programming Environment was designed to be learnable by Experimentation and Exploration.
 Visual and written documentation about each unit can be accessed using [Info Mode](https://github.com/samuelmtimbo/unit/tree/main/src/docs/start#info-mode).
+Additional reading on software minimalism can be found in the [Compendium](src/docs/compendium/README.md).

+Run `npm run build:compendium` to generate a single Markdown file combining the chapters.

 This codebase is a TypeScript implementation of the unit Programming Language Spec with an accompanying Web based Programming Environment.